redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-1/README.md

 All students need is the VM's public IP and VNC password (provided by instructor).

 Setup is built in three stages:
-1. Start Docker, VNC, DNS
+1. Start Docker, DNS, VNC, nodes
 2. Configure DNS
 2. Configure VNC.

-For easy re-config, each stage produces a snapshot, image, and template.
+For easy re-config, each stage produces a snapshot and image.

-Stages 2 and 3 also produce re-usable Docker images for DNS and VNC config.
+Stages 2 and 3 also produce Docker images for DNS and VNC.

 Docker images are stored in GCR.